rokath/tip/docs/TipUserManual.md

 <!--

-For low level buffer storage or transfers between MCUs some kind of framing is needed for resynchronization after some failure.
-A old variant is to declare a special character as escape character and to start each package with it.
-And if the escape character is part of the buffer data, add an escape character there too.
+For low level buffer storage or MCU transfers some kind of framing is needed for resynchronization after failure.
+An old variant is to declare a special character as escape sign and to start each package with it.
+And if the escape sign is part of the buffer data, add an escape sign there too.

 COBS is a newer and much better approach, to achieve framing.
 It transformes the buffer data containing 256 different characters into a sequence of 255 only characters.
 That allows to use the spare character as  frame delimiter.
+Usually `0` is used for that.

+To combine the COBS technique with compression some additional spare characters are needed.
+That's done with TCOBS more or less in a "manual" way. meaning, expected data properties are reflected in the TCOBS code.

+The TiP approach is more generic, meaning, not to depend on a specific data structure but to expect some data structure usable for compression.